CognitiveScale/cortex-fabric-examples/EndToEndExample/README.md

-### Cortex End to End Example Demonstratind cortex-python SDK (Train and Predict Skill)
+### Cortex End to End Example Demonstrating cortex-python SDK (Train and Predict Skill)

 #### Connections and Data Set
 For simplicity we selected german credit dataset and training on this dataset.